DynamiteAI/dynamite-nsm/docs/index.md

 ### What is Dynamite Network Security Monitor?

-DynamiteNSM is a lightweight, versatile network security monitor designed to make securing your network environment simple and intuitive.
+DynamiteNSM is a lightweight network security monitor conveniently bundled as a `Python ≥3.7` package.

-It has two main components: `agent` and `monitor`.
-Dynamite agents can easily be deployed to monitor dedicated network segments while the monitor provides a powerful query interface and in-depth analytics.
+Built initially to simplify the installation of [Zeek](https://zeek.org/) and [Suricata](https://suricata.io/), the package now includes a robust set of Python modules for installing and managing both network monitoring and data visualization services.

+However, you do not need to write a single line of code to begin using DynamiteNSM.
+The package comes with a commandline utility that automates the deployment of passive, packet-sniffing `agents` throughout your network, along with a `monitor` for visualizing the events produced by them.

+- The **Agent** extracts Zeek network metadata merged with Suricata IDS security alerts and forwards them to a downstream collector.
+- The **Monitor** receives these events, normalizing and indexing them, so that they can be visualized and queried later.

+DynamiteNSM can provide insights into a variety of network environments including high-speed data centers, small-to-large enterprises, IoT & industrial networks, and even at home.
 <center>
     <img src="./data/img/demos/intro.gif">
 </center>

 <p style="text-align: right;">
-    <a href="./about/01_project_goals"> Read More »</a>
+    <a href="./about/02_architecture"> Read More »</a>
 </p>

 ### Checkout the Dashboards